tlmat-unican/Lightweight-ns-3-link-simulation/README.md

 Below are the scripts that have been used to prepare the results of [PAPER], also, as mentioned, a version is included where the necessary Tap Briges are added to be able to mimic real hosts.

 In addition, the files used for the simulation of each of the scenarios using Python3 are described below, all of them are collected in [scripts](./scripts/).
+All of them include a ns-3 client and server, sending a 300 MB datafile with a rate of 40 Mbps, the tap-scenario too.

 ### Simple model: LMS TOY
 This script deploys a Land - Mobile - System, with 5 s stay time in each state.